coteditor/CotEditor/CONTRIBUTING.md

         - Packages/EditorCore/Sources/LineEnding/Resources/
         - Packages/EditorCore/Sources/StringUtils/Resources/
         - Packages/EditorCore/Sources/Syntax/Resources/
     - Note that you don't need to localize the UnicodeBlock.strings file in Packages/Libraries/Sources/CharacterInfo/.
-It will be done by @1024jp based on the Apple's localization data.
+This will be handled by @1024jp based on Apple's localization data.
 - Option 2: Communicate with the maintainer personally and work with a provided localization template (.xcloc file):
     - Send a message to the maintainer (@1024jp) either by creating a new issue on GitHub or by e-mail to ask for the localization template (.xcloc file) for your language.
-When you receive the .xcloc file, open it in Xcode and fill each cell of your language column in the tables.
-When finished, send the template file back to the maintainer.
+Upon receiving the .xcloc file, open it in Xcode and fill each cell of your language column in the tables.
+Once completed, send the template file back to the maintainer.

 #### Localization maintenance process

 A standard localization update proceeds as follows:

-1. When CotEditor has new strings to be localized, the CotEditor maintainer, @1024jp, creates a new ticket on GitHub Issues and mentions the localization maintainers in it so that they can keep all their localized strings up to date.
-The ticket includes all strings to be updated and their descriptions, sometimes with screenshots. e.g., [#1519](https://github.com/coteditor/CotEditor/issues/1519).
+1. When CotEditor has new strings to be localized, the CotEditor maintainer, @1024jp, creates a new ticket on GitHub Issues.
+This ticket includes all the strings to be updated along with their descriptions and, sometimes, screenshots.
+For instance, [#1519](https://github.com/coteditor/CotEditor/issues/1519) is an example of such a ticket.
-2. The localizers either post the localized strings to the thread or make a pull request on GitHub.
-The maintainers should localize the updated strings within about one week (the shorter period is, of course, welcome, but not required).
-All the responses must be done on GitHub.
-Not via email.
+2. The localizers then post the localized strings to the thread or make a pull request on GitHub.
+The maintainers are responsible for localizing the updated strings within approximately one week.
+While a shorter period is preferred, it’s not mandatory.
+All responses must be made on GitHub, not via email.
 3. The CotEditor maintainer reviews and merges the updates provided by the localizers.

 Localization updates may happen once per few months, in general.
 If a maintainer wants to decline further ongoing maintenance for some reason, it would be kind to express their intentions to the maintainer via email or something.
-In that case, I will contact the community to find a new maintainer.
+In that case, I will reach out to the community to find a new maintainer.

 Currently, we already have maintainers for: